IceFreez3r/marketplace-tracker/README.md

     - Add a settings page 🔧

 ## Contact
-If you have any questions, suggestions or comments, please open an [issue](https://github.com/IceFreez3r/marketplace-tracker/issues/new/choose) on GitHub or contact me over the official [Idlescape Discord](https://discord.com/invite/pwX6Xg5): IceFreez3r.
+If you have any questions, suggestions or comments, please open an [issue](https://github.com/IceFreez3r/marketplace-tracker/issues/new/choose) on GitHub or contact IceFreez3r over the official [Idlescape Discord](https://discord.com/invite/pwX6Xg5).